About

 building this.

-Catapult costs $800 a unit.
+Catapult Vector costs around $800 a unit.
 STATSports isn't far behind.
 Both are built for professional teams with sports science staff and enterprise procurement budgets.

-Every basketball trainer and coach we've talked to is tracking their players with notebooks, spreadsheets, and gut instinct — not because they don't care about data, but because nothing has ever existed at a price that works for them.
+Every basketball trainer and coach we've talked to tracks their players with notebooks, spreadsheets, and gut instinct.
+They care about the data.
+Nothing has existed at a price that works for them.

 Slingshot is the wearable